-We’re in the midst of the longest economic expansion in U.S. history, and economists think there’s still room to grow, especially in real estate.
+We’re in the midst of the longest economic expansion in U.S. history, and economists think there’s still room to grow.
 A recent survey by the National Association for Business Economics found that experts believe the U.S. economy will remain positive throughout 2020.1

 Still, given that recessions are a natural (and necessary) part of a business cycle, we know this period of growth will inevitably end.
-So you may be wondering … how will an eventual recession impact the real estate market in 2020 and beyond?
+So you may be wondering … how will an eventual recession impact the real estate market?

 Many Americans assume a recession would lead to a decline in housing prices like we saw during the Great Recession of 2008.
 But the real estate market crash we experienced wasn’t typical.
 In fact, the last recession wasn’t typical at all.
 It was the worst economic downturn since the Great Depression of the 1930s.

 ATTOM Data Solutions analyzed real estate prices during the last five recessions and found that, in the majority of cases, home prices actually went up.
 Only twice (in 1990 and 2008) did prices decline, and in 1990 it was by less than one percent.2

 So what can historical precedent—combined with today’s data—tell us about the future of real estate?
 Here’s where experts predict the housing market is headed in 2020 and beyond.

 Economists predict U.S. housing prices will continue to rise, regardless of a recession.
 In fact, property data firm CoreLogic forecasts a faster rate of growth for home prices in 2020 than we saw in 2019, with the biggest gains at the lower end of the market.3

 Arch MI Chief Economist Ralph DeFranco expects entry-level home prices to increase faster than incomes this year, making it even more difficult for many first-time buyers to afford to enter the market.4